 For farmers the benefit of this model is that they are able to raise cash, which is generally tied up in the actual herds they farm.
 This assists them in running and growing their business.
 The farmers are also being exposed to large corporates such as Woolworths, which is one of the buyers of calves.
 This gives credibility to the farmers and also ensures that they adhere to sound farming practices.

 Want a cow?

-It’s probably not a good investment option for committed vegans or squeamish meat eaters who like to think boerewors is born dead in a punnet in Pick n Pay but, if you’re ready to diversify your investments and go for something a little unusual, head over to the Livestock Wealth website or, better still, give them a call.
+It’s probably not a good investment option for committed vegans or squeamish meat eaters who like to think boerewors is born dead in a punnet in Pick n Pay.
+If however you’re ready to diversify your investments and go for something a little unusual, head over to the Livestock Wealth website.
 You’ll be participating in a truly African tradition, assisting small-scale farmers and contributing to a unique South African entrepreneurial start-up.
-You may even find yourself having to do some interesting explaining to your spouse.
+You may even find yourself having to do some interesting explaining to your spouse when investing in cows.